Weapon Charges Attorney in Phoenix

-- A rifle with a barrel length of less than sixteen inches
+- A rifle with a barrel length of fewer than sixteen inches

 - A shotgun with a barrel length of less than eighteen inches

-- A firearm made from a rifle or shotgun and that, as modified, has an overall length of less than twenty-six inches
+- A firearm made from a rifle or shotgun and that, as modified, has an overall length of fewer than twenty-six inches

 - Automatic weapons